 But with the sun and the higher temperatures now in the second half of the week, I am pulled out again.
 The best thing to do is to experience something real – off to the Uckermark!

 table of content for Schorfheide – Uckermark region

 - Modelled by the ice age – the Uckermark

 - Current Uckermark weather

 - Food.. where there’s something special

 - Uckermark Wellness

 Information for strangers and foreign readers:

-The Uckermark and the biosphere reserve Schorfheide – Chorin are located north of Berlin.
-If you are fed up with the big city juggernaut and want to experience pure nature, then the Uckermark is a worthwhile destination.
+The Uckermark and the biosphere reserve Schorfheide – Chorin are located in East Germany north of Berlin.
+If you are fed up with the big city juggernaut and want to experience pure nature, then the Schorfheide and Uckermark region is a worthwhile destination.

 The Heidekrautbahn goes from Berlin – Karow (with connection from B – Gesundbrunnen) to Groß Schönebeck into the western Schorfheide.